johnny49r/watt-iz/README.md

   - In the left menu, go to APIs & Services → Library.
   - Search for the service you need (e.g., Speech-to-Text, Translate, Maps, etc.).
   - Click the API → Enable.
-  - Important: For the Watt-IZ environment, make sure you enable the following services:
+  - Important: For the Watt-IZ environment, make sure you enable the following google services:
-      - Speech To Text
+      - Speech-To-Text
-      - Text To Speech
+      - Text-To-Speech
       - Language Translator
   - Go to APIs & Services → Credentials.
   - Click Create Credentials → API Key.